 In the INCT-FNA, my research is related with the effects of radiation on electronics (research line A2).
 My work involves modeling the physics of radiation effects on electronics, design experiments with my fellow experimentalists, and discuss the results of these experiments.
 Understanding the effects of radiation on electronic devices and developing testing methodologies to qualify these devices are essential steps for the creation of mitigation strategies for radiation damage in electronic devices in hostile environments such as the space, nuclear medicine in hospitals and clinics, particle accelerators or nuclear power plants.
 For more information, visit the .

-Quantum mechanics is my passion.
+Quantum Physics is my passion.
 Until recently, I was modeling open quantum systems with tools derived from non-hermitian quantum mechanics.
 In a non-hermitian formulation, non-reciprocal dynamics and irreversibility are possible.
 The cost is a non-unitary time evolution, which may be fixed by a special normalization.
-Nowadays, I am increasingly interested in quantum thermodynamics, especially in quantum heat engines and their relation with information theory.
+Nowadays, I am increasingly interested in quantum thermodynamics, especially in quantum heat engines and their relation with information theory and quantum computing.

 Physics Teaching and Learning in Engineering

 Most of the students at FEI are enrolled in Engineering courses.
 Did I already said we are one of the best Engineering schools in Brazil?

 Currently, I am pushing the introduction of science-based active learning strategies throughout the Physics Department courses.
 The aims of this reform is to engage students, enhance their creativity, and reinforce their problem-solving and teamwork skills.
 In the lecture sections of our courses, we are using a hybrid model in which the most part of the class time is dedicated to students solving problems in small, informal teams that dialogues constantly with the teacher.

 In the lab sections of our courses, our goal is that students